-CL for Tree Update
+3.2.2 CL for Tree Update

-Our application of CL for $LocTree_N$ is essentially the same as that for CL{Tree_A} given in definition 3.13.
+Our CL-reasoning for $LocTree_N$ is essentially the same as the CL{Tree_A} -reasoning given in definition 3.13.
 The differences are that we use node variables, rather than node constants, and tree variables in our formulae, and allow quantification over these variables.
 These differences are necessary for our Hoare reasoning about our tree-update commands, which are based on node and tree variables whose values are determined by a store.

-Definition 3.8 [CL for Tree Update] CL applied to the tree model $LocTree_N$, denoted $CL{LocTree_N}$, consists of $CL{LocTree_N}$ -formulae constructed by extending the CL0-formulae defined inductively by the grammars in definition 2.10 with the following additional cases:
+Definition 3.8 (CL for Tree Update) CL applied to the tree model $LocTree_N$, denoted $CL{LocTree_N}$, consists of $CL{LocTree_N}$ -formulae constructed by extending the CL_0 -formulae defined inductively by the grammars in definition 2.10 with the following additional cases: